Docswrite/wordpress-plugin/readme.txt

 [youtube https://www.youtube.com/watch?v=6YfX5b50VRY]

-Docswrite AI is a powerful tool for editorial and content teams.
+Docswrite is a powerful tool for editorial and content teams.
 It automates and optimizes content publication, making it easier for teams to manage and publish content consistently.
-Whether you're editing blog posts, articles, or any other type of content, Docswrite AI integrates seamlessly with your WordPress site to enhance your content management workflow.
+Whether you're editing blog posts, articles, or any other type of content, Docswrite integrates seamlessly with your WordPress site to enhance your content management workflow.

 This plugin allows you to connect your WordPress website to Docswrite, a platform offering seamless content transformation from Google Docs to WordPress.
-With this integration, website owners can save hundreds of hours per month by simplifying the content deployment process.
+With this integration, website owners can save hundreds of hours per month by simplifying the content distribution process.

 ### 🌟 Features

+– **Bulk Publish:** Import multiple documents at once for efficient content management.
 – **Content Workflow Management:** Create and manage content workflows with collaborative features, allowing multiple users to work together efficiently.

-– **Bulk Publish:** Import multiple documents at once for efficient content management.
 – **Programmatic SEO:** Create and optimize a large number of unique, high-quality web pages at scale.
 – **AI-Powered Content Generation Automation:** Generate and publish automatically high-quality, SEO-optimized content, ensuring your posts are optimized for search engines without extra effort.
 – **Enhanced Security:** Protect your content with advanced security features and user management controls by securely keeping your website ID.

 ### 📦 Installation